apache/airflow/contributing-docs/11_provider_packages.rst

 All the community-managed providers are in 'airflow/providers' folder and they are all sub-packages of 'airflow.providers' package.
-All the providers are available as ``apache-airflow-providers-<PROVIDER_ID>`` packages when installed by users, but when you contribute to providers you can work on airflow main and install provider dependencies via ``editable`` extras - without having to manage and install providers separately, you can easily run tests for the providers and when you run airflow from the ``main`` sources, all community providers are automatically available for you.
+All the providers are available as ``apache-airflow-providers-<PROVIDER_ID>`` packages when installed by users, but when you contribute to providers you can work on airflow main and install provider dependencies via ``editable`` extras (using uv workspace) - without having to manage and install providers separately, you can easily run tests for the providers and when you run airflow from the ``main`` sources, all community providers are automatically available for you.

 The capabilities of the community-managed providers are the same as the third-party ones.
 When the providers are installed from PyPI, they provide the entry-point containing the metadata as described